 Day 04 – Takht-e Soleyman

-After breakfast, we drive westward to Takhti-e- Soleyman (The Throne of Solomon).
+After breakfast, we drive westward to return to Takhti-e- Soleyman (The Throne of Solomon).
 This incredible World Heritage listed site received its biblical name after the Arab Invasion of Iran in the 7th century.
 Human settlements have existed in the immediate region since at least the 1st millennium BCE, with the earliest remains built around the ‘bottomless lake’ from the Achaemenian culture (559-330 BCE).
 During this period the fire temple of Adur Gushasp was first constructed and became one of the greatest religious sanctuaries of Zoroastrianism, functioning through three dynasties (Achaemenian, Parthian and Sassanian) for nearly a thousand years.

 We enjoy a picnic lunch in the ruins and then stroll through the local village before a short hike up to Kuh-e Zendane Soleyman.
 Folk legend relates that King Solomon imprisoned monsters inside a nearby 100-metre deep crater which is called Zendan-e Soleyman ‘Prison of Solomon’.
 We stay at a small family run eco lodge close to the site allowing us plenty of time to explore.